-Luminit Transparent Holographic Components (THCs) are creating new opportunities for AR smart glasses, head-mounted, Vehicular and Avionics Head-up Displays.
-Lightweight and highly efficient, the components use holographic optical elements to direct light without the need for bulky conventional optics.
+Luminit Holographic Optical Element (HOE) technologies are creating new opportunities for AR smart glasses, head-mounted, Vehicular and Avionics Head-up Displays.
+Lightweight and highly efficient, these components direct light without the need for bulky conventional optics.
 Compact form factors (<1.5 liters) are possible that can fit easily within under-dash or combiner designs.
 These holographic beam diffractive diffusers can be customized to accommodate HUD virtual image distances of 1-meter or farther and work for visible (RGB) to IR wavelengths.
-Advantages of transparent holographic optical elements include:

 Unparalleled transparency above 90%

 Bright virtual images that can be projected in front of vehicles for increased safety

 Luminit Transparent Holographic Components can be mass produced in high-volumes

 This optical diffuser performs well on heads-up displays for pilots and motorcyclists as well as wearable technology such as smart glasses, augmented reality (AR) and virtual reality (VR).
 For helmets, the possibilities include head-mounted displays for off-axis image projection of a high-resolution micro-display through a thin plastic visor.
 For smart glasses, it eliminates prism-based optics with fully see-through technology that allows the images to be viewed at a virtual distance without added weight to the user.